superfly/docs/laravel/advanced-guides/using-inertia-ssr.html.md

 +  COPY --from=node_modules_go_brrr /app/node_modules /var/www/html/node_modules
 ```

-### 2. Install Node in Final Image
+### Option 2: Install Node in Final Image
-Of course, you can also opt to instead fully install node in your final `fly-laravel` image.
-Include instructions to install `node`, and build the necessary assets/node_modules into your final image:
+Of course, you can also instead opt to fully install `Node` in your final `fly-laravel` image.
+So, revise your Dockerfile to include instructions to install `node`, and build the necessary assets/node_modules into your final image:
 ```dockerfile
 # Install node in fly-laravel image
 RUN cd ~ \